Shell to Obfuscated Binary

 Which platforms are supported?

-Currently supports Linux on AMD x86_64 (including Ubuntu, CentOS, Red Hat, Debian, Fedora, etc.).
 Support for ARM, Android, and other platforms is in development.
-If you need support before these platforms are available, please contact us by email.
+If you need early support, please contact us.

 Is my code secure?